Indiana Jones and the Dial of Destiny: Future

 Disney CEO Bob Iger said in 2016 that the future of the franchise with Ford was unknown, but that the fifth film would not be the final installment in the franchise.
 In 2022, Kennedy reaffirmed earlier comments that Ford's role as Indiana Jones would not be recast, while Ford confirmed that the fifth film would be his last in the series.
-As of November 2022, Disney was considering multiple options to continue the franchise, including additional films or television series.
+That November, Disney considered multiple options to continue the franchise, including additional films or a television series for Disney+.
+By March 2023, Lucasfilm was reported to have canceled Indiana Jones movies and television series because they wanted to focus on the Star Wars franchise; it would have been the second prequel series following The Young Indiana Jones Chronicles.
+Disney confirmed the following month that the film would indeed be the last in the franchise.